 Route optimization is the process of finding the most cost-effective route for a set of stops.
 Many people think this means finding the shortest distance or fastest time between point A and point B, but this isn’t quite right.
 Route optimization is used when you want to minimize drive time for multiple stops, while also accounting for a range of complexities like customer time windows, vehicle capacities, driver schedules, and more.

 Can Google Maps or Waze optimize my route?

-Think you can use Google Maps, Waze, or Mapquest to solve this problem?
+Think you can use Google Maps, Waze, or Mapquest as a free route planner with multiple stops to solve this problem?
 Think again.

-Navigation apps like Waze, Google Maps, and Mapquest might be the tools of choice when it comes to getting turn-by-turn directions from point A to point B But what happens when you need to plan routes for point A to Z?
-What happens when you have 10, 100, or 1,000 destinations?
+Navigation apps like Waze, Google Maps, and Mapquest might be the tools of choice when it comes to planning a simple route and getting turn-by-turn directions from point A to point B. But what happens when you need to plan routes for point A to Z?
+What happens when you want to plan for an unlimited number of stops or have multiple stops to plan – 10, 100, or 1,000 destinations?

 The optimization of stop order is one way in which delivery route optimization software separates itself as a category from Google Maps’ software, which functions as a route planner for multiple stops, but not as a route optimizer.
 In fact, Google Maps is actually referred to as a “web mapping service”.